 Games in Development

-These games are in various stages of development, and are presented in the title’s alphabetical order.
+Full disclosure: These games are in various stages of development, and are presented in the title’s alphabetical order.
 These are not finished games, and some games may be shelved to focus on other projects.

 Lots of decision-making, unusual theme, five difficulty levels, simple but deep.

 Submitted to Board Game Geek’s single player contest September 2018.

 Well, the end of the world came and went — as one of the world’s ‘preppers’, you survived.
 Now, you’re trying to regrow civilization — and a little garden from the seeds you saved.
 In this one-player-only resource management game, you’ll need to ask the age-old question: ‘how does your garden grow?’
 Those ration packs won’t last forever, after all.
 Grow your vegetables, protect them from intruders, and don’t starve!